bumps/bumps/doc/guide/optimizer.rst

 Options
 -------

-:ref:`option-steps` is the number of iterations.
+*Steps* is the number of iterations.
 Each step updates each member of the population.
 The population size scales with the number of fitted parameters.
+Use ``--steps=n`` on the command line.

-:ref:`option-pop` determines the size of the population.
+*Population* determines the size of the population.
 The number of individuals, $k$, is equal to the number of fitted parameters times the population scale factor.
+Use ``--pop=k`` on the command line.

-:ref:`option-CR` is the crossover ratio, determining what proportion of the dimensions to update at each step.
+*Crossover ratio* determines what proportion of the dimensions to update at each step.
 Smaller values will likely lead to slower convergence, but more robust results.
 Values must be between 0 and 1.
+Use ``--CR=v`` on the command line.

-:ref:`option-F` is the scale factor determining how much to scale each difference vector before adding it to the candidate point.
+*Scale* determines how much to scale each difference vector before adding it to the candidate point.
 The selected mutation algorithm chooses a scale factor uniformly in $[0,F]$.
+Use ``--F=v`` on the command line.

-:ref:`option-ftol` and :ref:`option-xtol` are used to determine when the fit has reached the point where no significant improvement is expected.
+*f(x) tolerance* and *x tolerance* are used to determine when the fit has reached the point where no significant improvement is expected.
 If the population is flat (that is, the minimum and maximum values are within tolerance) and tiny (that is, all the points are close to each other) then the fit will terminate.
+Use ``ftol=v`` and ``xtol=v`` on the command line.

+Use ``--fit=de`` to select diffrential evolution from the commandline.

 References
 ----------